Is massage innocent 3

-I would like to share with you something that just came up, preventing anyone from saying:” I wish you would share it earlier.”
+To further illustrate my point I’ll share with you something that just came up.
+Hopefully, that would prevent anyone from saying:” I wish you would share it earlier.”

 Here is what has happened…

-Recently I received a text message from my client from a long time ago, who requested me to treat his close friend, who quote his words: ”pulled leg muscle (inner thigh/groin) while playing tennis”.
+Recently I received a text message from my client from a long time ago, who requested me to treat his close friend.
+Supposedly, he pulled his leg muscle while playing tennis.

 I asked him to lay on the table.
 Numerous times, very gentle I slid my hand on the inner part of his thigh.
-I obviously could feel a little depression, which suggested the possibility of muscular fibers tears.
+A little depression on his inner thigh suggested the possibility of muscular fibers’ tears.

-I would like to stress your attention.
+I would like to have your attention.
 I brought a piece of paper, and said, “Sir I will dictate and you please write down.”
 He couldn’t understand what do I want, but said okay, whatever.
 My dictation was the following “while gently sliding his hand on my right inner thigh, Boris informed me, that he felt depressions.
-They could be the evidence of a few muscles fibers tears.
-In such case, we can suspect formation of a hematoma, deep inside those that I cannot see.
+They could be the evidence of a few muscle fibers’ tears.
+In such a case, we can suspect the formation of a hematoma, deep inside those that I cannot see.
 By reducing muscular tension within muscles, Boris informed me about the possibility of this hematoma showing on the surface, which as Boris explained, is a positive phenomenon that will stimulate the healing process.
 I understood that I cannot blame Boris’ massage procedure, for this hematoma.”

 I was able to reduce severe protective muscular spasm successfully.

-When he stood up from the table, was a happy client, start walking, and told to that he I barely felt the pain.
+When he stood up from the table, he was happy, start walking, and told me that he barely felt the pain.

 Of course, I was happy too and scheduled him the next appointment.
-Next day at noon, his friend texted me:” Boris that’s what has happened.
+The next day at noon, his friend texted me:” Boris that’s what has happened.
 After your treatment, my friend ended up in the emergency room.
 He had a huge bruise on his inner thigh.

 If I wouldn’t feel sorry for the fellow, I’d laugh.
 My answer was, can he walk better?
 One hour later, he texted, yes, when he walks with a much lesser pane.
 I said, “advise him not to miss the next appointment.”